lum3on/comfyui_LLM_Polymath/README.md

 ### Model & API Integration
 - **Model Loading:** Loads model configurations from a local `config.json` file and fetches additional models from an Ollama API endpoint (`http://127.0.0.1:11434/api/tags`).
 - **API Selection:**
-  - If the selected model’s name starts with `gpt`, `o1`, or `o3`, the node uses the OpenAI API (configured via an API key and base URL).
+  - The model automatically selects the API depending on which model is selected from the list.
+The polymath currently supports Grok, Gemini, Gemma, Deepseek, and Claude.
-  - For other model identifiers, the node falls back to using the Ollama API.
+  - If Ollama is installed and running, the node uses the Ollama API.
 - **Chat History:** Optionally retains context from previous interactions to allow for more natural, continuous conversations.

 ### Custom Instructions